 Jenny is one of the team that made Amphlett Lane – named after Chrissy Amphlett – a reality in September 2014 and managed the first concert in the lane in November 2015.
 She is a board member of The Push, a non-profit music organisation that empowers young people through workshops, mentorships and gigs.

-In June 2017, Black Inc will publish Jenny’s research-memoir hybrid, Woman of Substances, which investigates the female experience of drugs and alcohol.
+In June 2017, Black Inc published Jenny’s Walkley-nominated research-memoir hybrid, Woman of Substances, which investigates the female experience of drugs and alcohol.
+It will be published in the UK and US in 2018.